 I was born in Rome, Italy, in 1977.
+My real name is Giorgio.
 I’m a GenX guy who grew up without internet, in an era where your attention was not at stake all the time.

-I got in love with computer programming at the age of 9, thanks a Commodore 64 computer, received as a gift from my father in 1984.
+I got in love with computer programming at very young age thanks a Commodore 64 computer, received as a gift from my father in 1984.

-It was not just coding, I fell in love with logic, math, physics, statistic pretty early.
+It was not just coding: I fell in love with logic, math, physics, and statistics pretty early.
 A STEM career was waiting for me.
-This passion for science hid my love for writing, literature, and humanistic disciplines like Psychology and Philosophy, which flourished more or less at age 30 and never stopped.
+My passion for science obfuscated my hidden love for writing, literature, psychology and philosophy that found space to flourish more or less at age 30, and never recede ever since.

-My ongoing midlife crisis makes me question on a daily basis what my values are, what I want to achieve with my life, what’s meaningful to me, how I love to spend my time on, and many more deep questions that can’t properly be tackled while blindly following a stressful career as Software Engineer.
+My ongoing midlife crisis makes me question what my values are on a daily basis, what I want to achieve with my life, what’s meaningful to me, how I love to spend my time on, and many more deep questions that can’t properly be tackled while blindly following a stressful career as Software Engineer.

-At the same time my passion for writing software has faded, and with age opportunity cost shifted from money to time.
-Time is my scarcest resource, and I have so many things I want to invest my time on that I need to be selective and intentional with time decisions.
+At the same time my passion for software writing has faded.
+With age the opportunity cost shifted from money to time.
+Time is my scarcest resource, and I have so many things I want to invest my time on.
+I need to be selective and intentional with time decisions.

 But we need money, right?
 We must go to work until pension age, right?
 And giving that life expectancy is raising, and pensions systems are broken all around the globe, pension age is doomed to go up, right?
 We’re doomed to work until we die, aren’t we?

 Well, I questioned all of the above “supposed truths” and I discovered that no, it doesn’t have to go that way.